Resources

 Webflow typically offers better value for:

-• Pure website needs without complex marketing automation
+• Pure website and CMS needs without complex native marketing automation

 HubSpot potentially offers better value for:

-• Businesses where marketing ROI justifies higher expenditure
+• Teams where marketing ROI justifies higher platform spend

 After examining all key factors, it's clear that each platform excels in specific scenarios.
 The right choice depends on your unique needs, resources, and priorities.